7424243/apptrackr-client/README.md

 * CSS
 * JavaScript

-## Ideas for Future Features
+## Ideas for Future Features / Enhancements

+- [ ] Utilize Ant Design UI Library for styling the table, buttons, date picker, resource list, icons, etc.
+- [ ] Switch 'Filter' for table to be more user friendly
+- [ ] Re-position 'Edit', 'Save', and 'Delete' buttons for an application item to be more user friendly
-* Connect app with Gmail
+- [ ] Connect app with Gmail
-* Ability to export data to Google Sheets
+- [ ] Ability to export data to Google Sheets